wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 > TODO: Specify integration of a `DpPolicy` into DAP.

-# Use Cases
+# Use Cases {#use-cases}

 ## Histograms

 Many applications require aggregating histograms in which each Client submits a bit vector with exactly one bit set, also known as, "one-hot vector".

-We describe two policies that achieve `(EPSILON, DELTA)`-DP on this use case: one which uses only a Client randomization mechanism and targets the OAMC trust model, and another which uses only an Aggregator randomization mechanism and targets the more stringent OAOC trust model.
+We describe two policies that achieve `(EPSILON, DELTA)`-DP for this use case.
+The first uses only a Client randomization mechanism and targets the OAMC trust model.
+The second uses only an Aggregator randomization mechanism and targets the more stringent OAOC trust model.
 We discover that both policies in different settings of `EPSILON` and `DELTA` provide comparable utility, except that the policy in the OAOC trust model requires all Aggregators to